My first experience with teaching high frequency words was filled with confusion.

 But my point is this: Connect the concepts that you’re teaching in phonics and phonological awareness to the high frequency words that you’re teaching.
 As much as possible, I match our high frequency words to the phonics patterns we’re studying that week.

 Students need to connect the sounds in a word to the letters in the word.
-(This is sometimes called orthographic mapping.)
+This is sometimes called orthographic mapping, and you can learn more about it in this video:

 How should I teach high frequency words?